Princess Marina of Greece and Denmark: Later life and death

 In March 1957, when the Gold Coast achieved independence from Britain as Ghana, the Duchess of Kent was appointed to represent the Queen at the celebrations.
-Fifty years later, at the 50th anniversary of Ghana's independence, her son, Prince Edward, Duke of Kent, was appointed by the Queen to represent her.
+Fifty years later, at the 50th anniversary of Ghana's independence, her son, Edward, Duke of Kent, was appointed by the Queen to represent her.

 Marina earned a place in the International Best Dressed List Hall of Fame in 1960 together with the Princess of Monaco, Patricia Lopez-Willshaw and Merle Oberon.
-In 1964, the Princess took an extensive tour of Australia and officially opened Gladesville Bridge in Sydney.
+In 1964, she took an extensive tour of Australia and officially opened Gladesville Bridge in Sydney.

-In September 1966, when the British Protectorate of Bechuanaland became the new Republic of Botswana, the Princess was appointed again to represent the Queen at the celebrations.
+In September and October 1966, when the British Protectorates of Bechuanaland and Basutoland became the new Republic of Botswana and the Kingdom of Lesotho respectively, Marina was appointed again to represent the Queen at both celebrations.
 The main public hospital in Gaborone, the new Botswana's capital, is named "Princess Marina Hospital".
 She was the Chancellor of the University of Kent at Canterbury from 1963 until her death.

-Princess Marina, Duchess of Kent, died of a brain tumour at Kensington Palace at 11.40 am on 27 August 1968, aged 61.
-The funeral service for the Princess was held at St. George's Chapel on 30 August.
-She was buried in the Royal Burial Ground, Frogmore.
+Marina died of a brain tumour at Kensington Palace at 11.40 am on 27 August 1968, aged 61.
+Her funeral service was held at St. George's Chapel on 30 August.
+She was buried at the Royal Burial Ground, Frogmore.
 Her funeral was the last royal ceremony attended by her brother-in-law, the former king Edward VIII.
 Her will was sealed in London after her death in 1968.
 Her estate was valued at £76,166 (or £940,600 in 2022 when adjusted for inflation).